olegbudachov/Disaster_tweets_classification/README.md

 # Disaster_tweets_classification
-Project outline:
+## Project outline:
-Data Overview
+- Data Overview
-Importing Libraries
+- Importing Libraries
-Loading Data
+- Loading Data
-EDA
+- EDA
-Data Preprocessing
+- Data Preprocessing
-Models Architecture and Training
+- Models Architecture and Training
-Models Evaluation
+- Models Evaluation
-Tuning parameters for LSTM and GRU and analyzing results Conclusion
+- Tuning parameters for LSTM and GRU and analyzing results
-References
+- Conclusion

-Data Overview
+- References

-add Codeadd Markdown
+## Data Overview

 The Disaster Tweets Classification dataset is a widely used dataset in natural language processing (NLP) and machine learning for text classification tasks.
 This dataset is designed for the purpose of classifying tweets into two categories: those related to real disasters and those that are not.
 It's particularly useful for tasks such as sentiment analysis, disaster detection, and social media monitoring.

 Here are some key characteristics of the Disaster Tweets Classification dataset: